bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
-  * Technology: Where in the world do people have the most devices(phone, tablet, tv, smart watch)
+  * Tech: Where in the world do people have the most devices(phone, tablet, tv, smart watch)

 2. Trend related to the news
+  * Tech: What's currently trending with new tech

 3. Who does that?
-  * How long does the average person spend on a device
+  * Tech: How long does the average person spend on a device

 4. Answering a question people care about
-  * How much the average person spends on electronics in their lifetime
+  * Tech: How much the average person spends on electronics in their lifetime

 5. Valuable to businesses
-  * Technology: Find
+  * Tech: Find

 6. What's the most popular?
-  * Technology: What is the top 10 most popular devices
+  * Tech: What is the top 10 most popular devices

 7. Cost/Money rankings
-  * Technology: What is the most expensive tech device
+  * Tech: What is the most expensive tech device

 ## Misconceptions